correiarangel/my_coins/README.md

 # my_coins

-    Simple consultation of the currency quote

-	Developed in Flatter with concept of clean architecture, unit test.
+	Simple query for quotes for cabios, dollars, euros and cryptocurrencies Developed in Flatter with a clean architecture concept, and unit testing.
-	It should consume data from a simple API and display in listView.
+	The App should consume data from a simple API and display in customized listView.

 ## Getting Started